 Chateau de Fougeres

 The Chateau de Fougeres (or castle) is more than 1,000 years old!
 It was built on a rock between the 12th to 15th centuries and was sheltered by hills and surrounded by the Nançon River and marshes.
 The river created a natural moat that exists today, we even saw an elderly lady fishing out of it!
-The chateau has 13 towers which have ramparts connecting them.
+The chateau has 13 towers that have ramparts connecting them.
 It had a lot of strategic importance because Fougères is at the crossroad of 4 regions: Normandie, Brittany, Maine, and Anjou.
 Its location was at the old border area between Brittany (before it was annexed to France) and France where big and small fortresses were built as protection by the Duchy of Brittany.

 [Sony A7RIII; Lens: FE 35mm; Apertures: F16 ]

 What I was impressed with was how intact it is and how the surrounding grounds and gardens are incorporated into the residential area neighboring it.
 I also liked the different discovery trails and walking routes signage around the chateau and around town.
 Lots of city's fail badly with their signage, but not Fougeres!

 If you are walking downhill on the backside of the chateau on the Rue del la Fourchette and follow along until it meets Rue le Bouteiller look for a small opening where you can walk into a little courtyard to see the water system flowing along the castle wall that was used for milling, etc. It's pretty cool.
 Look at the first photo and the last.
 We were there for about 15-minutes and that was our last 15-minutes of luck before the rain came!

 We walked around the entire chateau but did not go inside as it wasn't open yet.
 The City of Fougères has done a really great video of what the outside of the Chateau de Fougeres looks like: